 Since the terrorist attacks of September 11, 2001, federal law enforcement agencies have had to move resources from some of their usual activities to the new mission of homeland security.
 The FBI reorganization, for example, has shifted 518 field agents from such activities as drug investigations, white-collar crimes, and violent crimes to counterterrorism.
 The FBI has revealed plans to reduce by about 29% the number of special agents involved in drug investigations.
 The U.S. Customs Service, Coast Guard, and other agencies are similarly affected.
 The Drug Enforcement Administration is being asked to take up the resultant slack in drug law enforcement.
 Some contend that the efforts are complementary to some extent.
-For example, counterterrorism efforts at the border are targeted on keeping "bad people and bad things" out of the country and can result in higher drug interdiction rates.
+For example, strengthened counterterrorism efforts on the borders can also result in higher drug interdiction rates.

-The creation of the new Department of Homeland Security (DHS) is also likely to influence the future conduct of the war on drugs.
-Customs, Coast Guard, and the U.S. Border Patrol, among other agencies, are being incorporated into DHS.
+The creation of DHS will also likely influence the future conduct of the war on drugs.
+Customs, Coast Guard, and the U.S. Border Patrol, among other agencies, are being incorporated into the new department.
 Section 101(b) of the Homeland Security Act of 2002 (P.L.
-107-296), which created the new department, establishes that the primary mission of DHS is, in part, to "monitor connections between illegal drug trafficking and terrorism, coordinate efforts to sever such connections, and otherwise contribute to efforts to interdict illegal drug trafficking."
+107-296), which established the department, states that the primary mission of DHS is, in part, to "monitor connections between illegal drug trafficking and terrorism, coordinate efforts to sever such connections, and otherwise contribute to efforts to interdict illegal drug trafficking."
+Section 878 of the act creates within DHS the position of Counternarcotics Officer, who will also serve as United States Interdiction Coordinator, a position previously appointed by the ONDCP director.
+The appointment of Roger Mackin, a long-time drug warrior, to this position was announced on March 25, 2003.